RobynSoar/dream-portal/README.md

 # DreamPortal
 (by Robyn Soar)

-DreamPortal is an online site to collate dreams and/or nightmares into written form to be able to share with others, or record them for personal view in the future.
+DreamPortal is an online site to capture dreams and/or nightmares into written form to be able to share with others, or record them for personal view in the future.

 View the live site [here]()